LazyGatto/custommailcow-ldap/README.md

 Original tool was created by [Programmierus](https://github.com/Programmierus/LDAP_MAILCOW).
 This version is fork from fork by [rinkp](https://github.com/rinkp/custommailcow-ldap)

+If you run your mailcow serevr behind Nginx Proxy Manager - you can check [this repo](https://github.com/LazyGatto/npm-cert-export) with additional script to export SSL certificate into mailcow.

 **You can always [contact me](mailto:lazygatto@gmail.com) to help you with the integration or for custom modifications on a paid basis.
 My current hourly rate (ActivityWatch tracked) is 50$ with 3h minimum commitment.**